-I’ve put together a list of tips and tricks for WordPress that will be useful to any beginner.
+I’ve put together a list of WordPress tips and tricks that will be useful to any blogger.
 These are the things I’ve learned over the years, often the hard way, and things I wish I knew about when I started using WordPress all those years ago.

 WordPress Tips & Tricks

-Jump on in, and if you have any suggestions to add to the list then please let me know in the comments.
+Jump on in, and if you have any suggestions to add to the list of WordPress tips and tricks then please let me know in the comments.

 #1) Keyboard Shortcuts